GoogleCloudPlatform/php-docs-samples/datastore/tutorial/README.md

 1. Download the json key file of the service account.
 1. Set GOOGLE_APPLICATION_CREDENTIALS environment variable pointing to that file.

-Then you can run the command: `php tasks`
+Then you can run the command: `php tasks.php`